 Employees in need of medical care should call their healthcare provider prior to visiting the office or clinic.
 Employees are encouraged to consider telehealth options through their own healthcare provider or through Doctor on Demand.

-Determine how you will operate if absenteeism spikes from increases in sick employees, those who stay home to care for sick family members, and those who must stay home to watch their children until childcare programs resume.
+Determine how you will operate if absenteeism spikes from increases in sick employees, those who stay home to care for sick family members, and those who must stay home to watch their children when school or childcare programs are unavailable.

 Plan to monitor absenteeism at the workplace and notify HRS in the event of an absenteeism spike.